openBackhaul/equipment/README.md

 - The Equipment specifications are using structure and attributes of the [ONF Core Physical Model of TR-512.6](../../../core/tree/tsp)

 ### Publication
-- planned to be referenced withing TR-532 2.0
+- Candidate for ONF TR-532 v2.0

 ### Aspired Model Classification
-- Trial
+- Live Network

 ### Open Issue List
 - Thorsten Heinze (Thorsten.Heinze@openBackhaul.com)